Thiti-Dev/vscode-ext-fun-coding/README.md

 This is the extension for Visual Studio Code which will generize a visual text that indicates you typing performance on your screen

 ## 🌟 Demo

 <p align="center">
 <img src="https://user-images.githubusercontent.com/36455825/209767370-ff01e5bd-93fd-45cf-b382-3e5a645e470d.gif">
 </p>

 ### ✨ Features

 - Display the typing performance (letters per sec)
 - Display the combo stage every 10x letters
 - Shake the screen if going over 20x letters streak

 ### 🚩 Note

-- May not working well if the Error Lens extension install.
-Use us instead -> [link] -> Errors PeekAboo
+- ~~May not working well if the Error Lens OR GitLens extension install~~

 # CHANGELOG

+## 0.0.3 (2022-12-29)

+Compatibility:

+- Now fully working properly with Git-lens & Errors-lens enabled

 ## 0.0.21 (2022-12-28)